College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 11 majors graduated from Southeastern College-West Palm Beach.
-Of these students, 744 received undergraduate degrees and 744 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 3 majors graduated from Southeastern College-West Palm Beach.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Southeastern College-West Palm Beach along with which ones have the highest average starting salaries.